LuchiAdaobi/hamburger-Menu-/README.md

 });
 ```
 ## Demo
-A live demo of this project can be found at [link-to-demo].
+A live demo of this project can be found at A live demo of this project can be found at [link-to-demo](https://hamburger-menuu.netlify.app/).